lee-zhg/create-k8s-cluster/README.md

 # Getting Started with Machine Learning for the Developer

-*Industralizing Data Science and Machine Learning* Machine Learning, and Data Science have been hot topics for the past 10 years, but what does it mean to the *developer*?
+### _Industralizing Data Science and Machine Learning_

+Machine Learning, and Data Science have been hot topics for the past 10 years, but what does it mean to the *developer*?
-- What where does one get started?
+- Where does one get started?
 - How do you transform data into insights?
 - What does a Machine Learning model look like?
 - How do you share the insights of a model with the world?